-Mercedes S-Class hybrid review
+Mercedes S-Class plug-in hybrid review

 |Car type||Electric range||Fuel economy||CO2 emissions|

 The Mercedes S-Class has dominated the luxury saloon class for decades.
 Every generation has introduced new technology that has rivals struggling to catch up – and which eventually finds its way to more affordable cars.
 But as electrification gathers pace and Mercedes launches the EQS as a zero-emissions equivalent to its flagship, the question arises as to whether the traditional luxury saloon can stay at the cutting edge.

 Introduced in late 2021, this incarnation of the S-Class debuts and optional 'Drive Pilot' cruise-control system that allows you to take your hands off the wheel long enough to watch a film in slow-moving traffic, as well as this S 580 e plug-in hybrid model with a battery twice as big as the previous S 560 e hybrid.

 Power comes from a 3.0-litre, six-cylinder petrol engine plus an electric motor.
 The engine makes the same 362bhp it did in the old model, but now it’s supplemented by 148bhp of electric power instead of 121bhp.
 Working together, they deliver an impressive 510bhp, up from 470bhp for the S 560 e.
 That translates to a rapid 0-62mph sprint time of 4.5 seconds, making the S 580 e the fastest, most powerful version of the current S-Class you can buy – until the inevitable AMG version appears.